6DammK9/nai-anime-pure-negative-prompt/ch06/tipo-toriigate-runtime/readme.md

 - Notice that image embeddings are bundled with prompt generation.
 It will be **0.7-1.5s/it**.
 Can be minimalized with proper execution sequence (hint: trigger GC on function exit)

 - However the (commited / reserved) system RAM usage is high. *Meanwhile GPU VRAM controller load is high.* Pay attention to VRAM temperature especially on RTX 3090.
+Sadly even I have lowered the VRAM frequency (-502Mhz to the left!), the VRAM is still power hungry, I need to set the power limit around 65% (225W / 350W) to make it barely runs with base clock (1395 Mhz).
+Setting it to 60% will stall at 900Mhz, making it 20% slower.

 ## TIPO approach ##